1,000+ Opportunities

 Get the latest information on news, events and more The Southwest Border Regional Commission (SBRC) is a Federal-State partnership for economic and community development within the states of Arizona, California, New Mexico and Texas.
 3655 Research Drive, Genesis Center-C New Mexico State University Las Cruces, NM 88003-8001 © 2026 The Southwest Border Regional Commission (SBRC) Add Your Heading Text Here

-Based on current listing details, eligibility includes: 1.)
+According to the current listing, eligibility includes: 1.)
 State governments of Arizona, California, New Mexico, and Texas 2.)
-Local governments within the commission's region 3.)
-Applicants should confirm final requirements in the official notice before submission.
+Local governments within the commission's region 3.).
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program